 Currency conversions often fluctuate and the rates below are just approximations.
 You should always check the up-to-date rate before you travel.

 How Much Does a Trip to Thailand Cost?

 30-100THB ($1-$3USD) per meal

-There are also carts dedicated to sweet treats and fruit juices, keep your eyes peeled for the ones surrounded by locals to ensure you are getting the best food and drinks possible!
+There are also carts dedicated to sweet treats and fruit juices so keep your eyes peeled for the ones surrounded by locals to ensure you are getting the best food and drinks possible!

 Cost of Restaurant Food in Thailand

-While eating in local restaurants is only a little pricier than eating at street food stalls, the cost will skyrocket if you visit swanky joints or stick to western food.
-Somewhere like McDonald’s may seem cheap when you compare their prices to the USA and Europe but you’ll still be paying way over the odds when you compare it to the local food.
+Eating in local restaurants is only a little pricier than eating at street food stalls but the cost will skyrocket if you visit swanky joints or stick to western food.
+Somewhere like McDonald’s may seem cheap when you compare the prices to the USA and Europe but you’ll still be paying way over the odds when you compare it to the local food.

 Cost of Water in Thailand

 You can’t drink tap water in Thailand but it’s generally cheap, provided you don’t get it from tourist hotspots.
 If you have to buy bottled water, pick it up from 7-Eleven for the best prices.